 - Complete a Core Skills Profile for Adults (CSPA) test to ensure the required language, literacy and numeracy levels are met for the course

-For VET in Schools courses, please ask your School's VET coordinator or Careers advisor to apply for this course.
+- For VETDSS students, please ask your School's VET coordinator or Careers Advisor to apply for this course.

 Course Study Units